cjolowicz/blog/content/posts/hypermodern-python-project.md

 ## Installing Python with pyenv

-Let's start by setting up the developer environment.
-First we need to get a recent Python.
+Let's continue by setting up the developer environment.
+First you need to get a recent Python.
 Don't bother with package managers or official binaries.
 The tool of choice is [pyenv](https://github.com/pyenv/pyenv), a Python version manager.
 Install it like this:

 ```sh